 Another way that adjusters may attempt to avoid liability for their insured is by using your own medical records against you.
 It is vitally important to watch what you say to adjusters - especially in any written communications.
-Pay close attention to their questions, and remember that they are not coming from a place of concern for your well-being; rather, they are protecting the insurance company that pays their salary.
+Pay close attention to their questions, and remember that they are not coming from a place of concern for your well-being.
+Rather, they are protecting the insurance company that pays their salary.

-If the adjuster is able to obtain your complete medical history, he may be able to find some decades-old wound and try to label that as the real cause of your current injury.
-The adjuster may also attempt to obtain your agreement to attend an Independent Medical Exam, which is a physical examination of your injuries by a medical professional.
+If the adjuster is able to obtain your complete medical history, they may be able to find some decades-old wound and try to label that as the real cause of your current injury.
+The adjuster may also attempt to obtain your agreement to attend an independent medical exam, which is a physical examination of your injuries by a medical professional.

 Insurance Adjusters Will Try to Record You